Shopify/shopify_app/index.md

 [https://vimeo.com/130247240](https://vimeo.com/130247240)

-Or if you prefer text instructions the steps in the video are written out [here](https://github.com/Shopify/shopify_app/blob/master/QUICKSTART.md)
+Or if you prefer text instructions, the steps in the video are written out [here](quickstart.md)

 Becoming a Shopify App Developer
 --------------------------------